 For one, it’s a privacy issue.
 It would be rude of us to suddenly post up everyone’s names without asking first.

 For another thing, we really can’t e-mail you all individually, sort all that out, and post thousands of winners up online.
 It’s just not possible.
-Not even with the whole Worldbuilders staff we’ve amassed.
+Not even with the amazing abilities of the whole Worldbuilders staff- and besides, there’s more important work to be done.

 If you win a prize, it will show up at your house.
 Keep in mind that we’re using a bulk shipping service to save money, so they’ll take a little longer to get to you.
-We will do everything we can to get the prizes in the mail by the end of February.
+Also, you may have noticed there’s a pandemic, and that also can cause some really inconvenient delays.
+We will do everything we can to get the prizes in the mail as efficiently and safely as possible.

 Our advice is to assume you didn’t win, and then be pleasantly surprised if something shows up on your doorstep.